The virus for Android smartphones

 Recently it happened to me that my Android smartphone behaved in a way as strange as it was annoying.
 Every few minutes, pop-ups appeared that forced me to install apps.
 The popups had the Facebook logo in the upper right, but it was understood that it was a bogus logo.

-The apps were downloaded from parallel markets (they were certainly not secure apps) and, moreover, the continuous transfer of data also took place under the mobile network!
-Banners appeared everywhere, both while browsing, and when using other applications: while I was calling, while using the camera, everywhere!!!
+The apps were downloaded from parallel markets (they were certainly not safe apps) and, moreover, the continuous transfer of data also took place under mobile network!
+The banners appeared everywhere, both during navigation, and during the use of other applications: while I was calling, while I used the camera, everywhere !!!

 What other blogs suggested

-Needless to say, I have been very informed about the various blogs and I tried everything I was suggested.
+Needless to say, I am quite informed of the various blogs and I tried everything I was suggested.
 From the installation of an antivirus program for Android smartphones, type Avira, Avast O Malwarebytes to applications for type optimization CCleaner.
 Nothing: the banners kept appearing.

-I then decided to reset the phone.
-Drastic operation, true, but necessary.
-Too bad that, after the restoration, nothing has changed!
-Unbelievable, the malware was still there.
+I therefore decided to restore the phone.
+Drastical operation, true, but necessary.
+Too bad that, after restoring, nothing has changed!
+Incredible, the malware was still there.
 What to do?
-Should I throw away my smartphone as some gurus suggested on blogs?
+Did I have to throw the smartphone away as some guru on blogs suggested?

 Not at all.
 I decided to do it on my own.
 I am sure that these procedures that I will describe will be useful to others who have the same problem as me.